WieldMore-io/WldMr.Excel.ExcelDnaTemplate/README.md

 `dotnet new list -lang 'F#'`
 use it
-`dotnet new exceldna-addin -A py -D "a test" -F net472` or use Visual Studio "New project" uninstall it
+`dotnet new exceldna-addin -A py -D "a test" -F net472` or use Visual Studio "New project" and search for "F#" & "Library" uninstall it
 `dotnet new -u WldMr.Excel.ExcelDnaTemplate`